 • Standardized security for cloud services used by federal agencies

-• Built on NIST controls • Required for vendors serving U.S. federal agencies
+• Required for vendors serving U.S. federal agencies

 • Requires an initial readiness assessment, agency sponsorship, and a full security assessment